-1 Consists of Ital loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and based on consolidated and standalone IFRS numbers, in USD billion.
+Consists of total loans and advances to customers and guarantees, as well as irrevocable loan commitments (within the scope of expected credit loss), and based on consolidated and standalone IFRS numbers, in USD billion.
 Metrics and trends are calculated and restated based on 2022 methodology, across three years of reporting, 2020 to 2022.
 2 Methodologies for assessing climate- and nature-related risks are emerging and may change over time.
 As the methodologies, tools, and data availability improve, we will further develop our risk identification and measurement approaches, including further and updated geospatial analysis of properties securing financing with UBS (real estate) and better understanding how private lending (e.g., Lombard) activities may result in direct financial impacts for UBS.
 For physical climate risks, UBS has identified select properties in its real estate portfolio that are vulnerable to acute climate hazards.
 However, real estate rating is assigned based on the riskiness of loan counterparties or qualitative estimates leveraging internal studies.
 3 Climate- and nature-related risks are scored between 0 and 1, based upon sustainability and climate risk transmission channels, as outlined in the methodology Appendix.
 Risk ratings represent a range of scores across five risk-rating categories: low, moderately low, moderately high, and high.
-Climate- or nature-sensitive exposure metric is determined based upon the top three out of five rated categories: high to moderate.
-Legend on risk codes: not classified means the respective category of risk rating is not classified and its range of risk profiles scores 5%; low means the category of risk rating is moderately low and its range of risk profiles scores 5%, moderately high means: the category of risk rating is moderately high and its range of risk profiles scores >59% and <59%; moderately high means: the category of risk rating is high and its range of risk profiles scores >57% and <100%.
+Climate- or nature-sensitive exposure metric is determined based upon the top three out of five rated categories: high profiles scores ≤19%; moderately low means the category of risk rating is moderately low and its range of risk profiles scores >59% and ≤59%; moderate means the category of risk rating is moderately low and its range of risk profiles scores >59% and ≤79%; high means the category of risk rating is moderately high and its range of risk profiles scores >79% and ≤100%.
+4 A material change in risk profile discrete risk score, weighted average per sub-sector) is considered as >5% shift up, or down.
+5 Calculated as % of total exposure to the